dudewheresmycode/TenFootGnome/docs/development.md

 glib-compile-schemas ./extension/schemas/
 ```

-Then create a link the `extensions` folder of this project to the `~/.local/share/gnome-shell/extensions` directory.
+You can create a link to the `extension` folder of this project in the `~/.local/share/gnome-shell/extensions` directory.

 ```bash
 # make sure the extensions directory exists